27 Best Things To Do in Budapest

 The Danube River is the soul of Budapest and the reference point for getting around the city as it separates the two banks corresponding to the two parts of the city: Buda and Pest.

-To enjoy the river in Budapest, and you visit the Hungarian capital in summer, the best thing to do is to take a Danube river cruise.
-Some include dinner, particularly many of the nightly curceros, others offer live entertainment and others are simpler and just take a stroll around the main points of interest in the city.
+To enjoy the river in Budapest, and visit the Hungarian capital in summer, it is best to take a cruise on the Danube.
+Some include dinner, especially many of the night-time cruises, others offer live shows and others are simpler and just take a stroll around the main points of interest in the city.

 10. See the Budapest Opera House